TIHan/TEngine/README.md

 datagame-protocol
 =================

-Currently, this will be used at a test for Datagram sockets.
+Currently, this will be used as a test for Datagram sockets.